department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/va-backed-loans/purchase-loan.md

 ### How can I buy a home with a VA-backed purchase loan?

-Buying a home is a complex process—and getting a VA-backed home loan is only one piece of the puzzle.
+Buying a home is a complex process, and getting a VA-backed home loan is only one piece of the puzzle.
 Stay on track by following the steps below.

 #### Steps to finding a home